 Families will often request that their learner(s) be transferred between class sections for scheduling purposes, or withdrawn from class entirely.
 These requests should be handled promptly to ensure a positive experience for families.

 If you do not cancel an open section with 0 enrolled learners at least 24 hours ahead of start time (see above for sections that are not automatically canceled), you are still responsible for teaching any last-minute learners.
 In some cases, learners can enroll and join class up to 5 minutes into class start time.
 Please make sure that your email settings are set to notify you of all new enrollments.
-These can be found under the For teachers header.

 When your class section has fewer than the minimum enrollments set when creating your class listing, you are still always expected to either: